Clayton, North Carolina: Geography

 According to the U.S. Census Bureau, as of the 2010 census the town had an area of 35.05 sqkm, of which 34.99 sqkm were land and 0.06 sqkm, or 0.16%, were water.
 The town is part of the Neuse River watershed.
 The town limits now extend northeast to the Neuse River and beyond.

 Town Hall is located at 111 East Second Street and is shared with The Clayton Center, a performing arts and conference center.

 Climate

 According to the Köppen Climate Classification system, Clayton has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The hottest temperature recorded in Clayton was 107 F on August 18, 1988, while the coldest temperature recorded was -10 F on January 21, 1985.

 Demographics

 2020 census

-As of the 2020 United States census, there were 26,307 people, 7,488 households, and 5,294 families residing in the town.
+As of the 2020 United States census, there were 26,307 residents living within the Town of Clayton.
+There were 9,579 households (62% Increase), with an average of 3.04 persons per household.